gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 ## Quick tip

-You might notice that the _meta-inspector_ doesn’t refresh, even if you refresh the end-page being inspected or navigate it somewhere else.
+You might notice that the *meta-inspector* doesn’t refresh, even if you refresh the end-page being inspected or navigate it somewhere else.

-On one hand, it’s quite convenient, since any functions and variables you defined previously will still be available.
+On one hand, it’s quite convenient, since any functions and variables you defined previously remain available.

-But it also means the _meta-inspector_’s memory is going to fill up with data from lots of different pages, which can lead to unbounded memory usage.
+But it also means the *meta-inspector*’s memory is going to fill up with data from lots of different pages, which can lead to unbounded memory usage.

 You should be careful to refresh it every so often with a quick `Ctrl + R`.